 When Jesus was born an angel, accompanied by a choir of angels hovering in mid-heaven, announced the birth to some lowly shepherds who were watching over their flocks in the night.
+The angels gave the Israelite shepherds specific directions on where to find the child.
 They immediately went to the town where the angel said he was and they found Jesus shortly after he had been born.

 Then 40 days after his birth Joseph and Mary went up to temple in Jerusalem to present the newborn male to Jehovah, in accord with the Law.
 On that occasion the holy spirit revealed to two reverent Jews, Simeon and Anna by name, that the child was the promised Savior, and they both made public declarations to that fact.

 These three instances are consistent with the fact that Jesus was sent exclusively to the lost sheep of the house of Israel and it was to the faithful Jews that God revealed the identity of his newborn son.

 Thinking persons aware of this truth would do well to consider a few questions.
 First, and foremost, since God had long-before condemned all forms of divination – punishable by death, which included the fortune-telling practice of astrology and stargazing, why would God then violate his own law by leading demon-worshipping magi by a wandering star?
 Consistent with God’s hatred of divination, at Isaiah 2:6 the prophet stated that God had abandoned the house of Jacob because they had “become full of what is from the East.”
 And to be sure, the gospel of Matthew reveals that the magi came from the East, which is a reference to Persia.
 (Modern Iran)